 For patients with renal impairment (ClCr 40-60 mL/min), reduce the starting dose by 50% [see Dosage and Administration (2.4), Clinical Pharmacology (12.3)].
-Exjade is contraindicated in patients with a creatinine clearance <40 mL/min or serum creatinine >2 times the age-appropriate upper limit of normal [see Contraindications (4)].
+Exjade is contraindicated in patients with a creatinine clearance less than 40 mL/min or serum creatinine greater than 2 times the age-appropriate ULN [see Contraindications (4)].